-- We surveyed 7,009 consumers aged 18+ across seven countries - France, Germany, India, Italy, Spain, the United Kingdom, and the United States at the end of May. - The sample within each country is nationally representative by age and gender.
+- We surveyed 7,009 consumers aged 18+ across seven countries - France, Germany, India, Italy, Spain, the United Kingdom, and the United States at the end of May. - We added questions related to the current racial justice movement and surveyed the same number of consumers across the same countries in mid-June. - The sample within each country is nationally representative by age and gender.